Obedient-Lobsters/BangazonAPI/README.md

 ### 4. Order
 Use the command ```dotnet run``` to start the program, BangazonAPI.
 Once the program is running, open up the Postman desktop app and run the following commands for each request method:
  ##### GET
- To GET all product types, select GET in Postman then paste ```localhost:5000/order``` into the field and click send.
+ To GET all Orders, select GET in Postman then paste ```localhost:5000/order``` into the field and click send.
 The result should be an array of all the Orders in the database that should look like:
 ```
 [
     {